MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-disciplines/data-platform-modernization.md

 ## Modernize with Azure SQL

-Modernize your SQL Server databases in the cloud with the balance of control and productivity that meets your needs (*see table*).
+Modernize your SQL Server databases and find the balance of control and productivity that meets your needs.

+In the table, find your desired level of control vs. productivity.
+Then, see if the solution meets your needs.
+Follow the implementation guidance for your use case.

 | Control vs. Productivity | Your solution... | When you need... | Implementation guidance for... |
 | --- | --- | --- | --- |